-Caliban did not ask for permission before it slithered away and made a bee-line for what Gwen presumed was a Positive-Energy channeller.
-The fresh-faced young man was pointing at Caliban and saying something to the tune of ‘Wocao!
-What the fuck is that?!” when the serpent without a face charged him.
+Caliban did not ask for permission before it slithered away and made a line for what Gwen presumed was a Positive-Energy channeller.
+The fresh-faced young man was pointing at Caliban and saying something to the tune of 'Wocao!
+What the fuck is that?!" when the serpent about-faced him.

 "Caliban!
 Back!"
 Gwen commanded her pet.

 Caliban reared to its full height like a cobra, almost a meter and a half off the ground, and attempted to halt itself before it ran into its unfortunate victim.

 "Arrrrragh!"
 The young man understandably screamed like a woman.